Genuine Microsoft Office — one-time payment, yours forever. Instant delivery. Shop now →

 Is Microsoft 365 a one-time purchase?

-No. Microsoft 365 is a subscription-only product available at $69.99/year (Personal) or $99.99/year (Family).
+No. Microsoft 365 is subscription-only at every tier — $19.99/year (Basic, no desktop apps), $99.99/year (Personal), $129.99/year (Family), or $199.99/year (Premium).
 There is no one-time purchase version of Microsoft 365.
 For a one-time purchase, you need Microsoft Office 2024 or Microsoft Office 2021, which are perpetual licenses.

 What is the difference between Microsoft 365 and Microsoft Office?